 1. Normal Frequency

-- On the day the child is placed, to assist in the placement process;
+- On the day the child is placed, to assist with the move;

-- Where a child is in a designated long-term foster placement visits after the first year may take place at intervals of not more than six months. where the child, being of sufficient age and understanding, has agreed to be visited at this minimum frequency.
-A decision to move to six monthly visits must be taken by the social worker in conjunction with the Team Manager and agreed through the LAC Review process with the IRO.
+- Where the child's Care Plan has been identified and ratified as their long term home, after the first year visits may take place at intervals of not more than 6 months.
+The child should be of sufficient age and understanding, and agree to be visited at this minimum frequency.
+A decision to move to 6 monthly visits must be taken by the social worker in conjunction with the Team Manager and agreed through the Our Children's Review process with the IRO.

-This applies to all new placements where, for example, a child moves from one placement to another.
+This applies to all new placements where, for example, a child moves from one home to another.
 For children who are placed for adoption, see Monitoring and Supervision of Adoptive Placements Procedure.

 Some visits should be unannounced.
 (The foster carers, parent or residential unit should be informed by the child's social worker at the time of placing that there will be occasional unannounced visits and the reason for this explained.)

-The child's social worker should on occasion take the child out from the placement (for example for a snack or a visit to a park) as this can strengthen the relationship between the child and the social worker and is also in the interests of child protection in that the child may feel more able to discuss issues that are of concern to him/her.
-However, such contacts should not replace visits to the placement and regular communication with carers must be maintained, e.g. visits to the child taking place routinely in a neutral venue.
+The child's social worker will be building and maintaining a relationship with the child and therefore will agree how they will be visiting and spending time with them.
+This could include activities outside of the home as this can strengthen the relationship between the child and the social worker, and is also in the interests of child protection in that the child may feel more able to discuss issues that are of concern to them.
+Visits to the home should also be undertaken and regular communication with carers must be maintained.
 See Section 3, Who Should be Seen?

 3. Who Should be Seen?

-The social worker should be aware of who else lives in the placement and they should know about changes in structure and composition as well as the relationships within the household or unit.
+The social worker should be aware of who else lives in the home setting and they should know about changes in structure and composition as well as the relationships within the household or unit.

 On some occasions, the social worker should also arrange to visit at times when all members of a household can be seen; or for children's homes, a significant number of adults and children.

-The purpose of the visit is to ensure the placement continues to promote the child's welfare and in particular:
+The purpose of the visit is to ensure the home setting continues to promote the child's welfare and in particular: